Pavels-Dev/Beckhoff-PLC-Scan/README.md

 |     Best_Match:
 |_      CX9020 with a score of 80.00%
 MAC Address: 00:01:05:0F:65:BC (Beckhoff Automation GmbH)

+## Disclaimer:

+This tool is designed for information technology security purposes only.
+It should be used exclusively on networks and systems where explicit authorization has been obtained.
+Unauthorized scanning of networks and systems is illegal and unethical.
+Users must ensure they have written permission from the rightful owners of the systems to be scanned.
+We are not responsible for any misuse of this tool, nor for any consequences that result from such misuse.
+It is the user's responsibility to adhere to all applicable laws and regulations related to network scanning and data security.
+Use this tool at your own risk.
 ## Tested on
 CX-5020
 CX-9020